Automox Remote Tools with Splashtop – Full User Guide

 When the Splashtop RMM App and Streamer are installed and registered, you can connect instantly.

-- In the Automox console, select the Device Details page of the device you want to start a session for.
+- In the Automox console, navigate to the Device Details page of the device you want to connect to.

-- If all requirements are met, the Splashtop Splashtop RMM App launches automatically.
+- If all requirements are met, the Splashtop RMM App launches automatically.

 - You'll have full keyboard, mouse, and display control (once permissions are granted).